systemd/systemd/docs/TRANSIENT-SETTINGS.md

+---
+title: What settings are currently available for transient units?
+---

 # What settings are currently available for transient units?

 Our intention is to make all settings that are available as unit file settings